Go - Glencoe - A World to Discover - Updated

-When people think of Glencoe they automatically think, steep-sided valley, and that’s true, but it’s so much more than that.
+When people think of Glencoe they automatically think of, steep-sided valley, and that’s true, but it’s so much more than that.

 The magnificence of the glen was formed around 10,000 years ago from a volcanic explosion and the Ice Age, though we can’t be sure of the exact date :)

-There’s no better place on earth, quite like the highlands of which Glencoe is a part of.
+There’s no better place on earth, quite like the highlands of which Glencoe is a part.
 With its rich heritage, stunning landscapes, it will envelop your senses transporting you away from your daily routine and lifting your spirit.

 Glencoe and the surrounding area is an exploration of simple pleasures, from sampling all the delicious local produce to taking in the breathtaking vistas.
 Go back in time with steam train trips on across the world-famous Glenfinnan Viaduct while having afternoon tea.
 Or for those more active days, sightseeing, land rover ranger tours, hill climbing, water and winter sports are just everyday things to do.
 Maybe the only problem you’ll have, is not having enough time!